 More Small Businesses Seeking Merchant Cash Advances Than Factoring

-Seven percent of small employer firms in the US applied for a merchant cash advance in 2017, the latest report by the Federal Reserve shows, while only 4% applied for factoring.
+Seven percent of small employer firms in the US that applied for financing in 2017 applied for a merchant cash advance, the latest report by the Federal Reserve shows, while only 4% applied for factoring.
 Small employer owned firms were defined as businesses that have 1 to 499 full-or part-time employees.
 69% of those surveyed generated less than $1 million in revenue last year.
 That revenue demographic may be on the low end for the factoring industry though.
 Factoring’s popularity in that demographic, however, decreased in 2017, according to the report.
 The 4% figure of small businesses that applied for factoring in 2017 was down from 7% in 2016.

 Auto and equipment loans had the highest approval rates among all financing options available to small businesses, at 82%.
 Merchant cash advances followed behind them at 79%.
 Lines of credit and business loans carried approval rates of 69% and 62% respectively.
 SBA loans came in at 54%.